 Of course, make sure these are relatively sporty or secure as wearing expensive fashion sunglasses while engaging in an action sport can be a recipe for disaster.

 This is something many might forget but is incredibly important.
 The air can be quite dry up on the hills and this can lead to your lips becoming very chapped and cracked, which can be quite painful and unattractive.
 If you often struggle with chapped or cracked lips, the cold weather and wind are only going to make it worse.

 As a result, you should be sure to bring some lip balm with you on the trip.
 This will keep your lips moisturized, and many also come with SPF included to protect the sensitive skin on your lips from the sun.

 In addition to packing lip balm for your dry and cracked lips, bringing other medicated ointment or gel for sore muscles or joints is also a good idea.
 Your body will be going through a lot during the hours and hours skiing, so be prepared to deal with the potential pain or tightness.

 Technology is a bigger part of our lives than ever before.
 As a result, there is likely some technology you will need to pack up for your ski trip.
 This could be anything electronic including your phone, an external battery charger, a camera, a drone or an action camera.

 While not everyone will bring lots of technology, everyone should at least have a phone or walkie-talkie with them to stay in contact.

 Getting separated from your group on a hill at a giant ski resort isn’t a very fun time.
 Also, be sure to bring the right battery chargers or spare batteries for your devices to keep them running.

-Are there some items that you always pack for a ski trip that we didn’t include?
-If so, leave us a comment below as we would love to hear from you!
+Are there some items that you always pack for a ski trip that I didn’t include?
+If so, leave a comment below as I would love to hear from you!